AirPods Pro on airplanes or Bose? This post will help you decide and connect them to make the most of your trip.

 Enter The AirPods Pro

-About two months after my purchase, Apple dropped the news that the AirPods Pro were on their way and would include noise cancellation.
+About two months after my purchase, Apple dropped the news that the AirPods Pro were on its way and would include noise cancellation.
 Again, nuts.

 Regardless of my new purchase, I decided to place an order for the AirPods Pro and put the two to the test.
 AirPods Pro or Bose for travel?
 Which will win?
 Let’s find out.